tago-SE/Server-Dev-Labs/spring-docker-template/README.md

-# How to dockerize a Spring boot application
+# How to dockerize a JSF/Springboot application

 https://spring.io/guides/gs/spring-boot-docker/